Skip to content ↓

 • That the member of staff is acting in good faith.

-Reviews are required to be carried out at least annually by the designated Health and Safety officer, and when circumstances alter, at the request of the Principal.
-Recommendations on measures needed to prevent or control identified risks are forwarded to the Principal.
+Reviews are required to be carried out at least annually by the designated Health and Safety officer, and when circumstances alter, at the request of the Headteacher.
+Recommendations on measures needed to prevent or control identified risks are forwarded to the Headteacher.

 Re-assessment of First-Aid provision